Malaysia’s Marginalized and Covid-19

 On May Day, Malaysian police raided homes and arrested hundreds of undocumented migrants in an attempt to contain the spread of Covid-19.
 Malaysia is a multicultural and multireligious society and home to more than two million documented migrant workers, between two and four million undocumented migrant workers, and more than 160,000 refugees.
 Successful governance during a pandemic requires that all residents be accounted for, regardless of their socioeconomic status or citizenship.
 Covid-19 is testing Malaysia’s governance capability, particularly among marginalized and undocumented migrant and refugee communities.

 The first Covid-19 death in Malaysia, on March 17, was linked to an international tabligh gathering of 16,000 missionary “Jemaah Tabligh” activists.
 Jemaah Tabligh originates from India and is the largest Muslim missionary group in the world, with followers in more than 80 countries and from all socioeconomic backgrounds.
 The three-day gathering was held in the large Sri Petaling Jamek Mosque in Kuala Lumpur in late February.
 For almost a month afterwards, nearly half the cases in the country could be traced back to this event, which contributed to five generations of infections and four subclusters.
 And they were the ones that were traced and tested—it is likely there were more.
 The gathering facilitated the spread not only in Malaysia but also elsewhere.
-Of the attendees of the tabligh gathering, 1,500 came from other countries, including Cambodia, Thailand, the Philippines, India, Australia, and Canada, causing international spillover.
+Of those attending the tabligh gathering, 1,500 came from other countries, including Cambodia, Thailand, the Philippines, India, Australia, and Canada, causing international spillover.
 A number of Malaysian attendees continued onwards to Sulawesi and New Delhi to attend similar gatherings, continuing the subsequent spread elsewhere.

 Yet there was more to the story.
 One of the hallmarks of the international tabligh movement is its efforts to recruit marginalized populations—the poor, refugees, and struggling migrant workers.
 The February gathering was attended by hundreds of Rohingya refugees and migrants, many of whom are undocumented and considered illegal immigrants in Malaysia.
 Many of the attendees lack access to healthcare or are unlikely to come forward for testing even where it is available, fearing detention or deportation if they do.
 The government’s inability to trace these attendees for texting and medical care has revealed cracks in Malaysia’s social welfare system.